testshadab/cypress-mocha-automation-2025/README.md

 - cypress/fixtures/production/credentials.json
 ---

-## 📸 Reports, Videos, and Screenshots
+## 📸 Reports, Videos, and Screenshots:
 **Screenshots of failed tests are saved in:**
 - cypress/screenshots/
 ---